 Make sure that billing is enabled for your Cloud project.
 Learn how to confirm that billing is enabled for your project.

 - Install and initialize the Cloud SDK.

 Set up your local environment for Rails

-Alternatively: You can use Google Cloud Shell, which comes with Ruby, Rails, and Cloud SDK already installed.
+Alternatively, you can use Cloud Shell, which comes with Ruby, Rails, and the Cloud SDK already installed.

-After you've completed the prerequisites, you can create and deploy a Rails app.
-The following sections guide you through configuring, running, and deploying an application.
+After you complete the prerequisites, you can create and deploy a Rails app.
+The following sections guide you through configuring, running, and deploying an app.

 Create a new app